-The board continues to review the financial plan with the executive team to make any necessary changes and continue to work with our customers and stakeholders to deliver our services.
+The Group board continues to review the Group member's financial plans with the executive team to make any necessary changes and continue to work with our customers and stakeholders to deliver our services.

-The Association has in place long-term debt facilities and sufficient liquidity which provide adequate resources to finance committed reinvestment and development programmes, along with the Association's day to day operations.
+The Association has access to long-term debt facilities and sufficient liquidity, which provide adequate resources to finance committed reinvestment and development programmes, along with the Association's day to day operations.
 The Association's long-term financial plans show that it is able to service debt facilities whilst continuing to comply with lenders' covenants.